OpenHFT/Chronicle-Map/README.md

 du <file>
 ```

-To illustrate this with an example - On Ubuntu we can create a 100 TB chronicle map.
+To illustrate this with an example - On Ubuntu we can create a 100 TB ChronicleMap.
 Both `top` and
 `ls -l` say the process virtual size / file size is 100 TB, however the resident memory via `du`
 says the size is 71 MB after adding 10000 entries.
 You can see the size actually used with du.

 ### How Operating Systems differ

-As a pure java library, the same chronicle map java byte code can be run on Windows, Linux and Mac OSX.
+As a pure Java library, the same ChronicleMap Java byte code can be run on Windows, Linux and Mac OSX,
-However these operating systems work with memory mapped files differently, these differences effect how
+however these operating systems work with memory mapped files differently.
+These differences effect how
-chronicle is able to map memory to a file, and hence this can impact the total number of entries that you are
+ChronicleMap is able to map memory to a file and hence this can impact the total number of entries that you are
 able to configure.

-- Windows allocates memory and disk eagerly, Windows will fail if more than 4 GB is allocated in a single memory
+- Windows allocates memory and disk eagerly.
+Windows will fail if more than 4 GB is allocated in a single memory
 mapping, ( calculated as 4GB = 2^20 * 4 KB pages).
 Windows doesn't fail when a memory mapped region is mapped, rather it will fail when it is used up.
 This limitation doesn't apply to newer or server based versions of Windows.
 Eager memory allocation means you can't map more than free memory, but it should reduce jitter when you use it.
 In the future we may support multiple mappings to avoid this limitation, but there is no immediate plan to do so.
 - Linux allocates memory and disk lazily.
 Linux systems see a performance degradation at around 200% of main memory.
 - Mac OSX allocates memory lazily and disk eagerly.

-Chronicle Map allocates head room which is a waste on Windows (Linux's sparse allocation means the head room has little
+ChronicleMap allocates head room which is a waste on Windows (Linux's sparse allocation means the head room has little
 impact).

 ##### For production